caarlos0/dotfiles.zsh/README.md

 I try to keep it working in both Linux (no specific distro) and OS X, mostly because I use OS X at home and Linux at work.

+## personalization

+The `~/.localrc` file will be sourced if it exist, so, that's the place you want to put all your custom aliases and stuff.

 ## bugs

 I want this to work for everyone; that means when you clone it down it should